General Retreat Information

 I want to register for a daylong and a retreat.
 Can I send in one check for both?

-No. Daylongs, classes and benefits are handled in one department, and retreats are handled in another.
+No. Daylongs, classes and benefits are handled in one department and residential retreats are handled in another.
 You can send in one check for any combination of daylongs, classes or benefits, but you must send in a separate check for retreats.
 If you are applying for more than one retreat, please send in a separate check for each retreat along with the corresponding application.

 Can you save me a spot in a retreat?

 We cannot hold a spot in a retreat without application forms and a minimum deposit.

 Can I apply for a retreat if I still owe money on another retreat?

 No. All previous Payment Plans must be paid off or you must make special arrangements with Spirit Rock before you can apply for another retreat.

 How do I know if I'm accepted into the retreat?